 § 28-36-1.
 Insurance or filing of bond required.

-(a) Every employer subject to or who has elected to become subject to chapters 29 38 of this title as provided in § 28-29-8 shall secure in one of the following ways the compensation for which he or she is or may become liable under those chapters:
+(a) Every employer subject to or who or that has elected to become subject to chapters 29 — 38 of this title as provided in § 28-29-8 shall secure in one of the following ways the compensation for which the employer is or may become liable under those chapters:

 (1) By insuring and keeping insured against liability to pay the compensation in any stock or mutual company, or association, authorized and qualified to do business in this state and to take those risks in this state;

 (2)(i) By furnishing to the director of labor and training satisfactory proof of his or her financial ability to pay directly to injured employees or their dependents the compensation, and by furnishing security, indemnity, or a bond in kind and in amount satisfactory to the director.
 The bond shall run to the director for the benefit of the employees and their dependents and with the indemnity or security shall be deposited with him or her;

 (ii) Should the self-insured employer be unable to pay claims then the director shall call on the security, indemnity, or bond in kind.
 If these funds are deposited in a state account, the account shall be an interest-bearing account and all accrued interest shall only be for the benefit of employees and dependents of the self-insured employer;

 (3)(i) By a combination of subsections (a)(1) and (a)(2) of this section, the employer may self-insure for a sum certain by furnishing security, indemnity, or a bond in kind and amount equal to the sum certain, together with insurance for loss in excess of the sum certain.

 (ii) The provisions of subsections (a)(2) and (a)(3) of this section shall apply upon compliance with the reasonable criteria and rules and regulations as established by the director to qualify and safeguard the underlying amounts of self-insurance; or